-Gemini is a groundbreaking mode in ExpressLRS (ELRS), enhancing reliability, stability, and range beyond the standard ExpressLRS.
+Gemini is a groundbreaking mode in ExpressLRS (ELRS), enhancing reliability and stability beyond the standard ExpressLRS.
 In this article, we explore this technology from a beginner’s perspective, highlighting its benefits and downsides, how to enable it, and whether or not you should upgrade your hardware for this new feature.

 Learn about what ExpressLRS is and how to set it up: https://oscarliang.com/setup-expresslrs-2-4ghz/